PT-Akar-Inti-Teknologi/ait-nestjs-notification/README.md

 ```

 ## SMS Module
-This module or service allows us to send SMS or OTP by using a Citcall or Twilio provider.
-As before, to use this service we only need to call it on the service application or module that needs it:
+This module or service allows us to send SMS or OTP by using a Citcall or Twilio provider, to use this service we only need to call it on the service application or module that needs it:

 ```
 @Module({